Woman accuses Neymar of rape, father says player set up

 Santos said Neymar had consensual sexual relations with the accuser and was blackmailed by her lawyer after they broke up.

-Santos said he has evidence that his son was blackmailed, including pictures and witnesses, but did not show either in the interview.
-He also said Neymar is already preparing his defense for a legal case if needed.
+Neymar’s father said he has evidence that his son was blackmailed, including pictures and witnesses, but did not show either in the interview.
+He also said his son is already preparing his defense for a legal case if needed.

 The Paris police and the city’s prosecutors’ office said through spokesmen that they were unaware of any complaint.